Pastoral care is an essential and central ministry of University Unitarian Church.

 For Meals & Rides

 Our Helping Hands volunteers focus specifically on things like providing meals and rides to those who need them.
 If you or a loved one are ill, having a baby, or having surgery, let us know and we will be happy to provide some meals to help out.
 We will also coordinate volunteers to help with rides to and from church or to places such as doctor’s appointments.
-Contact the Care Team message line or email to arrange Helping Hands assistance.
+Contact the Care Team phone message line or email via the form below to arrange Helping Hands assistance.

 You may call the Care Team on our confidential 24-hour message line at (206) 454-7722 or email using the form below.
 A member of the Care Team is on call to respond to messages left on the Care Line and email inbox.
 Both are checked once or twice per day.